Robert Horry: San Antonio Spurs (2003–2008)

 Following the 2002–03 season, Horry became a free agent.
 Citing concerns over family, all of whom live in Houston, he signed with the San Antonio Spurs.
 During the 2002–03 season, the Lakers had increased Horry's minutes to nearly 30 a game.
 With the Spurs, coach Gregg Popovich cut his minutes significantly.
 In the 2003–04 season, the Spurs won 57 games and reached the 2004 playoffs where they swept the Memphis Grizzlies in four games, before losing in six games to the Los Angeles Lakers.

 During the following season, the Spurs reached the 2005 playoffs.
 Horry went 38 of 85 from three-point range.
 In Game 5 of the 2005 NBA Finals, after only scoring three points in the first three quarters, he scored 21 of the Spurs' points in the fourth quarter and overtime.
 The Spurs went on to win Game 5, 96–95, after Horry hit a game-winning three-point shot with 5.9 seconds left.
 ESPN columnist Bill Simmons wrote, "Horry's Game 5 ranks alongside MJ's Game 6 in 1998, Worthy's Game 7 in 1988, Frazier's Game 7 in 1970, and every other clutch Finals performance over the years".
 His 15 three point shots was a finals record that stood until the 2019 NBA Finals when Fred VanVleet made 16.

-During the 2007 playoffs, Horry body-checked Phoenix Suns' point guard Steve Nash, drawing a flagrant foul call.
+During the 2007 playoffs, Horry body-checked Phoenix Suns' point guard Steve Nash in Game 4, drawing a flagrant foul call.
 During the ensuing commotion, Raja Bell was assessed a technical foul for charging at him.
 Horry was ejected from the game and suspended for Games 5 and 6.
-Amar'e Stoudemire and Boris Diaw, who left the bench, were suspended for Game 5.
-As a result, the Spurs won the next game on the road, and then the series, eventually moving on to the 2007 NBA Finals, where they swept the Cleveland Cavaliers.
+The Spurs won the next game on the road, and then the series, eventually moving on to the 2007 NBA Finals, where they swept the Cleveland Cavaliers.

 Horry began wearing the number 25 again after the 2006–07 season.
 After the 2007–08 season, Horry became a free agent but went unsigned, marking his last professional season.

 As of 2025, Horry works as a commentator for the Lakers on Spectrum SportsNet.